mimblewimble/grin-rfcs/text/0000-slatepack.md

 # Summary
 [summary]: #summary

-SlatePack is a universal transaction standard for Grin.
+Slatepack is a universal transaction standard for Grin.
 It is designed to provide a single coherent transaction building framework to improve both the user and developer experiences in the Grin ecosystem.
-All wallets and services are expected to fully support the SlatePack standard by the last scheduled hard fork in January 2021 to remain compatible.
+All wallets and services are expected to fully support the Slatepack standard by the last scheduled hard fork in January 2021 to remain compatible.

-This document specifies the required components of the SlatePack standard and introduces them in the context of existing methods for transaction building in Grin.
-It assumes that SlatePack is the default supported transaction standard for Grin and is intended to operate under all conditions and edge cases.
-SlatePack is intended to be compatible with the objects and serialization methods defined in the [Slate V4/Compact Slates](https://github.com/mimblewimble/grin-rfcs/pull/49) RFC.
+This document specifies the required components of the Slatepack standard and introduces them in the context of existing methods for transaction building in Grin.
+It assumes that Slatepack is the default supported transaction standard for Grin and is intended to operate under all conditions and edge cases.
+Slatepack is intended to be compatible with the objects and serialization methods defined in the [Slate V4/Compact Slates](https://github.com/mimblewimble/grin-rfcs/pull/49) RFC.
 This RFC is meant to replace the [Slate Serialization](https://github.com/mimblewimble/grin-rfcs/pull/48), [Armored Slates](https://github.com/mimblewimble/grin-rfcs/pull/53) and [Encrypted Slates](https://github.com/mimblewimble/grin-rfcs/pull/50) RFCs.

 # Motivation
 [motivation]: #motivation

 Without a comprehensive transaction building flow, users and services are left to make their own complicated decisions about firewalls, file handling and compatibility, risking their security, privacy and sanity.

-The objective of this RFC is to converge on a simple, universal, adoptable, secure and privacy preserving workflow standard for Grin transactions: SlatePack.
+The objective of this RFC is to converge on a simple, universal, adoptable, secure and privacy preserving workflow standard for Grin transactions: Slatepack.

 # Community-level explanation
 [community-level-explanation]: #community-level-explanation

-SlatePack changes the existing transaction building process in Grin in a few ways:
+Slatepack changes the existing transaction building process in Grin in a few ways:

-1. _Users, developers and services are no longer required to choose between many possible transaction methods to use and support: SlatePack is a universal Grin transaction standard_
+1. _Users, developers and services are no longer required to choose between many possible transaction methods to use and support: Slatepack is a universal Grin transaction standard_
-  - The transport method decision now occurs automatically for the user by following the SlatePack standard
+  - The transport method decision now occurs automatically for the user by following the Slatepack standard
   - There is only one synchronous method and one asynchronous method supported by default to keep things simple for developers and support workers

-2. _Tor is the only synchronous transaction transport method that is currently supported in the SlatePack standard_
+2. _Tor is the only synchronous transaction transport method that is currently supported in the Slatepack standard_
-  - This happens "under the hood" by the wallet and the user only has to keep track of a `SlatePack Address` for their counterparty
+  - This happens "under the hood" by the wallet and the user only has to keep track of a `SlatepackAddress` for their counterparty
-  - If Tor is not successful, the transaction process automatically falls back to using an encrypted copy and pastable `SlatePack Message` string to complete the transaction asynchronously
+  - If Tor is not successful, the transaction process automatically falls back to using an encrypted copy and pastable `SlatepackMessage` string to complete the transaction asynchronously

-3. _The asynchronous method by default is now a copy and pastable `SlatePack Message` string instead of a file_
+3. _The asynchronous method by default is now a copy and pastable `SlatepackMessage` string instead of a file_
-  - `SlatePack Message` is an ascii-armor string that supports encryption of its payload with a `SlatePack Address`
+  - `SlatepackMessage` is an ascii-armor string that supports encryption of its payload with a `SlatepackAddress`
-    - An encrypted `SlatePack Message` is not meaningfully larger than a plain text `SlatePack Message` with regard to transportability as proposed here
+    - An encrypted `SlatepackMessage` is not meaningfully larger than a plain text `SlatepackMessage` with regard to transportability as proposed here

-4. _The difference between synchronous and asynchronous transaction methods is abstracted away from the end user with the SlatePack standard_
+4. _The difference between synchronous and asynchronous transaction methods is abstracted away from the end user with the Slatepack standard_
-  - `grin-wallet send -d SlatePackAddress 1.337` will first try to send the Grin synchronously via Tor to the `SlatePack Address`
+  - `grin-wallet send -d SlatepackAddress 1.337` will first try to send the Grin synchronously via Tor to the `SlatepackAddress`
-  - If that fails it will fall back to outputting an armored encrypted `SlatePack Message` string for manual copy and paste transport
+  - If that fails it will fall back to outputting an armored encrypted `SlatepackMessage` string for manual copy and paste transport
-  - Example `SlatePack Address`: `slatepack1p4fuklglxqsgg602hu4c4jl4aunu5tynyf4lkg96ezh3jefzpy6swshp5x`
+  - Example `SlatepackAddress`: `slatepack1p4fuklglxqsgg602hu4c4jl4aunu5tynyf4lkg96ezh3jefzpy6swshp5x`

-5. _Asynchronous transactions are now encrypted by default by knowing the `SlatePack Address` of your counterparty(s)_
+5. _Asynchronous transactions are now encrypted by default by knowing the `SlatepackAddress` of your counterparty(s)_
-  - If a counterparty is unwilling or unable to provide a `SlatePack Address`, a plain text `SlatePack Message` can still be exchanged
+  - If a counterparty is unwilling or unable to provide a `SlatepackAddress`, a plain text `SlatepackMessage` can still be exchanged

-6. _Sending a mobile Grin transaction should be as easy as scanning a simple QR encoded from a bech32 `SlatePack Address`_
+6. _Sending a mobile Grin transaction should be as easy as scanning a simple QR encoded from a bech32 `SlatepackAddress`_
-  - Or as easy as pasting the `SlatePack Address` of your counterparty into your wallet for any other device
+  - Or as easy as pasting the `SlatepackAddress` of your counterparty into your wallet for any other device
-  - Or if Tor is not accessible, or the receiving party is not online, as easy as copying and pasting a couple of `SlatePack Message` strings with a counterparty in an alternative communication channel (email, forum, social media, instant messenger, generic web text box, carrier pigeon etc.)
+  - Or if Tor is not accessible, or the receiving party is not online, as easy as copying and pasting a couple of `SlatepackMessage` strings with a counterparty in an alternative communication channel (email, forum, social media, instant messenger, generic web text box, carrier pigeon etc.)

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-The SlatePack standard defines the three primary components: `SlatePack Address`, `SlatePack Message` and `SlatePack Workflow`.
+The Slatepack standard defines the three primary components: `SlatepackAddress`, `SlatepackMessage` and `SlatepackWorkflow`.

-The `SlatePack Address` is a shareable bech32 encoded ed25519 public key that can be used both to _route synchronous transactions_ and to _encrypt asynchronous transactions_.
+The `SlatepackAddress` is a shareable bech32 encoded ed25519 public key that can be used both to _route synchronous transactions_ and to _encrypt asynchronous transactions_.

-The `SlatePack Message` is an easily copy and pastable ascii-armor string that contains an encrypted slate payload by default and is used in asynchronous transactions.
+The `SlatepackMessage` is an easily copy and pastable ascii-armor string that contains an encrypted slate payload by default and is used in asynchronous transactions.

-The `SlatePack Workflow` specifies how both of these components interact in a universally adoptable transaction standard for Grin.
+The `SlatepackWorkflow` specifies how both of these components interact in a universally adoptable transaction standard for Grin.

-## `SlatePack Address`
+## `SlatepackAddress`

-A `SlatePack Address` is a bech32 encoded ed25519 public key and when shared with other parties is used to represent the ability to receive Grin transactions.
+A `SlatepackAddress` is a bech32 encoded ed25519 public key and when shared with other parties is used to represent the ability to receive Grin transactions.

 grin-wallet already handles ed25519 keys for the v3 onion addresses in Tor transactions.
-These keys can be extended to be a general `SlatePack Address` to allow a universal key format for both transport and encryption that is error-checked, QR friendly and easily human identifiable.
+These keys can be extended to be a general `SlatepackAddress` to allow a universal key format for both transport and encryption that is error-checked, QR friendly and easily human identifiable.

-  - Existing ed25519 public keys from the wallet are bech32 encoded with `slatepack` as the `human-readable part` to build a `SlatePack Address`
+  - Existing ed25519 public keys from the wallet are bech32 encoded with `slatepack` as the `human-readable part` to build a `SlatepackAddress`
-    - `floopack` is the HRP for a floonet `SlatePack Address`
+    - `floopack` is the HRP for a floonet `SlatepackAddress`

-  - A `SlatePack Address` can be decoded to its ed25519 public key which can then be mapped to an x25519 public key to be used for encryption
+  - A `SlatepackAddress` can be decoded to its ed25519 public key which can then be mapped to an x25519 public key to be used for encryption

- _By default all wallets should generate a new `SlatePack Address` for each transaction for improved user privacy and security._ Wallets can optionally support the ability for a static, reusable receiving `SlatePack Address` with a warning about the privacy risks of reusing these addresses.
+_By default all wallets should generate a new `SlatepackAddress` for each transaction for improved user privacy and security._ Wallets can optionally support the ability for a static, reusable receiving `SlatepackAddress` with a warning about the privacy risks of reusing these addresses.

-ed25519 keys are bech32 encoded as `SlatePack Addresses` rather than x25519 keys because the mapping from ed25519 to x25519 is more straight forward (x25519 public keys do not carry a `v` coordinate so they can map to two possible ed25519 public keys- this is solvable but using the ed25519 as the first order key avoids a potentially complex solution).
+ed25519 keys are bech32 encoded as `SlatepackAddresses` rather than x25519 keys because the mapping from ed25519 to x25519 is more straight forward (x25519 public keys do not carry a `v` coordinate so they can map to two possible ed25519 public keys- this is solvable but using the ed25519 as the first order key avoids a potentially complex solution).

 #### Key Generation

-_The derivation strategy for ed25519 keys used for a `SlatePack Address` in the context of grin-wallet remains open_
+_The derivation strategy for ed25519 keys used for a `SlatepackAddress` in the context of grin-wallet remains open_

-#### Example `SlatePack Address`
+#### Example `SlatepackAddress`

 ```
 slatepack1p4fuklglxqsgg602hu4c4jl4aunu5tynyf4lkg96ezh3jefzpy6swshp5x
 ```

-## `SlatePack Message`
+## `SlatepackMessage`

-A `SlatePackMessage` requires multiple layers of data and encoding.
+A `SlatepackMessage` requires multiple layers of data and encoding.

 ### Serialization

 Grin slates are serialized as first order JSON objects.
 Binary serialization is done on those JSON objects.
-Before SlatePack, users could use both binary and JSON serialization for asynchronous transactions.
+Before Slatepack, users could use both binary and JSON serialization for asynchronous transactions.

-With the SlatePack standard, all asynchronous transactions serialize the slate JSON objects as binary.
+With the Slatepack standard, all asynchronous transactions serialize the slate JSON objects as binary.
 JSON serialization for synchronous transactions (Tor) is still used as before.
-The SlatePack standard serialization choices are only relevant for asynchronous transaction methods.
+The Slatepack standard serialization choices are only relevant for asynchronous transaction methods.

 The details for the binary serialization of the most recent slates at the time of this writing can be found in the [Slate V4 (Compact Slates)](https://github.com/mimblewimble/grin-rfcs/pull/49) RFC.
 Future variations in slate binary serialization should be referenced in an RFC and may require the update of this document.

 ### Metadata

-Metadata is included with SlatePack messages to indicate how to handle the encryption if any for the slata data in addition to tracking versions.
+Metadata is included with Slatepack messages to indicate how to handle the encryption if any for the slata data in addition to tracking versions.
 It can be expanded in future versions with new fields that are safe to include in plain text.
 These fields are neither encrypted nor are they cryptographically authenticated by the sender. `mode` indicates which `Metadata` fields are expected to follow.

 - `"slatepack": [Major, Minor]`
-  - Where `[Major, Minor]` are positive fixnum ints representing the SlatePack version used to build the `SlatePack Message`
+  - Where `[Major, Minor]` are positive fixnum ints representing the Slatepack version used to build the `SlatepackMessage`

 - `"mode": int`
-  - Where `int` is a positive fixnum int indicating the type of SlatePack message
+  - Where `int` is a positive fixnum int indicating the type of `SlatepackMessage`
   - 0 == plain text
   - 1 == encrypted
   - Extendable to future new modes

-- `"sender": SlatePackAddress`
+- `"sender": SlatepackAddress`
-  - Where `SlatePackAddress` is a bech32 encoded ed25519 public key generated by the senders wallet
+  - Where `SlatepackAddress` is a bech32 encoded ed25519 public key generated by the senders wallet
-  - For SlatePacks where the user does not wish to provide any `SlatePackAddress` a `0` value is used
+  - For Slatepacks where the user does not wish to provide any `SlatepackAddress` a `0` value is used
-  - This value is used in the SlatePack workflow to attempt to complete the transaction via Tor and to otherwise encrypt a slate for asynchronous transport
+  - This value is used in the Slatepack workflow to attempt to complete the transaction via Tor and to otherwise encrypt a slate for asynchronous transport

 ### Encryption

-SlatePack encryption adheres to the cryptography decisions made by [age](https://age-encryption.org).
+Slatepack encryption adheres to the cryptography decisions made by [age](https://age-encryption.org).
 It supports a conversion from the ed25519 signing key type that grin-wallet already uses for Tor to a x25519 encryption key type that age uses for encryption.
 This allows us to avoid having to make new cryptography decisions to support encrypted slates with keys already used in grin-wallet.

-While SlatePack follows age's cryptography decisions exactly, it diverges on _formatting_ choices made by age.
-This is done because SlatePack asynchronous transactions benefit from a compact format for transport in addition to allowing us to use the JSON building techniques already supported and expected by wallets.
+While Slatepack follows age's cryptography decisions exactly, it diverges on _formatting_ choices made by age.
+This is done because Slatepack asynchronous transactions benefit from a compact format for transport in addition to allowing us to use the JSON building techniques already supported and expected by wallets.

-It should also be noted that a `SlatePack Address` could be used to do generic age encryption by decoding the bech32 to the ed25519 public key and mapping that to its corresponding x25519 public key used in age.
-An `age Address` could also be used as a `SlatePack Address` with some extra effort: bech32 decode to the x25519 public key and then [follow Signal's lead](https://signal.org/docs/specifications/xeddsa/) to attempt to solve the problem of an x25519 key mapping to two ed25519 keys to give a single ed25519 public key to be used to build a `SlatePack Address` by bech32 encoding with `slatepack` as the HRP.
+It should also be noted that a `SlatepackAddress` could be used to do generic age encryption by decoding the bech32 to the ed25519 public key and mapping that to its corresponding x25519 public key used in age.
+An `age Address` could also be used as a `SlatepackAddress` with some extra effort: bech32 decode to the x25519 public key and then [follow Signal's lead](https://signal.org/docs/specifications/xeddsa/) to attempt to solve the problem of an x25519 key mapping to two ed25519 keys to give a single ed25519 public key to be used to build a `SlatepackAddress` by bech32 encoding with `slatepack` as the HRP.

 #### Header

-A `header` field is included in all encrypted `SlatePack Messages` and contains at minimum the necessary fields for the encrypted `payload` of a SlatePack: `recipients_list` and `mac`.
+A `header` field is included in all encrypted `SlatepackMessages` and contains at minimum the necessary fields for the encrypted `payload` of a Slatepack: `recipients_list` and `mac`.

 It is considered part of the `Encryption` layer rather than the `Metadata` layer to help provide a clear distinction of components required for cryptography and truly optional metadata components.